sharkiecodes/Dash-Starter-Project---Stroud/src/README.txt

 -Grid
 -Tree
 "Following Links" has different results in GridView vs FreeFormCanvas:
-Following links in FreeFormCanvas causes the canvas as panning to center on the node.
+Following links in FreeFormCanvas causes the canvas to pan to center on the node.
 Following links in Grid View causes linked nodes to be highlighted (involves conditionally changing the className of a div to allow a different scss ruleset to apply)

 Nodes can be dragged and dropped onto each other.
 Dragging and dropping two non-collection nodes together creates a new collection where they are merged.
-Dragging and dropping a node onto a collection adds it to that collection.
+Dragging and dropping a node onto an existing collection adds it to that collection.

 Please press and hold the SHIFT key when dragging two nodes together to create a CompositeNode.
-The concept behind a CompositeNode is based on two principles:
+The concept behind a CompositeNode is based on two concepts:
-1. You may want to combine two or more nodes without creating an entire new subcollection
+1. Cmbine two or more nodes without creating an entire new subcollection
 2. Having a way to arrange multiple nodes' stripped content together inside a single BaseNodeFrame.

 By combining two NodeStores and rendering their stripped-down views (which don't include the clutter of their individual